yangchuansheng/plone.docker/docs/usage.rst

   $ docker-compose scale plone=4

 Now, open http://localhost:8080 in your workstation web browser.
-To see the HAProxy backends health, go to http://localhost:1936 Default user: `admin/admin`
+To see the HAProxy backend health, go to http://localhost:1936 Default user: `admin/admin`

 4. Debug mode
 -------------